limshoonkit/WFGY/ProblemMap/Twin_Atlas/Bridge/README.md

 For example:

-- the forward Atlas may suggest a promising region
+- the forward atlas may suggest a promising region
-- Inverse Atlas may resist full authorization
+- the inverse atlas may resist full authorization
-- but without Bridge, the system may not know whether to reroute, stay unresolved, request evidence, or downgrade repair claims
+- but without Bridge, the system may not know whether to reroute, stay unresolved, request evidence, downgrade repair claims, or preserve the ambiguity honestly

 That is a real architectural problem.